We stand with Ukraine to help keep people safe. Join us

 1. View programs you don’t recognize

-Take a look through the apps on your phone (including those in folders) to see if there are any you don’t remember downloading or don’t recognize.
+Look through the apps on your phone (including those in folders) to see if there are any you don’t remember downloading or don’t recognize.
+This simple step can help you identify spy apps on Android and remove them before they cause harm.
 Most of us have folders filled with games or other apps we haven’t used in a while, which makes it easy for spyware to hide inside them.

 If you find any software that you didn’t install yourself, it’s important to uninstall it right away in case it’s a malicious application.
 Even if it’s not spyware, it could be a keylogger, ransomware waiting for an opportunity to lock down your device, or another kind of malicious application.